lux10n/christofides-algorithm/README.md

 ## About

-Python 3 implementation of the Christofides Algorithm, see [Wikipedia](https://en.wikipedia.org/wiki/Christofides_algorithm) for more details
+Python 3 implementation of the Christofides Algorithm, see [Wikipedia](https://en.wikipedia.org/wiki/Christofides_algorithm) for more details.

 It shows step by step the execution of the algorithm, from the starting graph to the result.

 ## Prerequisites